 Welcome to our Constitution and Citizenship Day celebration!
-Because Constitution Day falls on a Sunday this year the round-robin public reading of the United States Constitution and its amendments will take place on Monday, September 18th at noon in the Terrell Library Atrium.
+The annual round-robin public reading of the United States Constitution and its amendments will take place on Tuesday, September 17th at noon in the Terrell Library Atrium.
 All members of the WSU and Pullman communities are welcome to participate or observe!
+This is a drop-in event, but you can sign up for it on Coug Presence as well.

 Free copies of the Constitution will be available.
 If you would like a pamphlet edition of the Constitution and Amendments sent to you via inter-campus mail or USPS mail, please email me (Lorena) - there is a mail-to link to the left.